Transliterations of Manchu: Romanization

 In the standard transliteration, the spellings sh and th each represent two separate consonants, as in eshen //əsxən// "uncle", butha //butχa// "hunting, fishing".
 In Hu’s transliteration, separate s and h are written as s’h (es’hen) to avoid confusion with sh (Norman š).
 Gabelentz (1864) used the transcriptions sḥ and tḥ, with a dot under the h (esḥen, butḥa).

-Transliteration in Cyrillic script (cyrillization)
+Cyrillization

-The following transliteration (paired in the table below with the Norman system) was designed by the Russian diplomat and linguist Ivan Zakharov and used in his important Manchu dictionary (1875) and grammar (1879).
+The following cyrillization (paired in the table below with the Norman system) was designed by the Russian diplomat and linguist Ivan Zakharov and used in his important Manchu dictionary (1875) and grammar (1879).
 He applies the following rules: